 Write a book!
 They say everyone has at least one story in them, and while writing a book may not make you rich, unless you’re really lucky, any books you have on Amazon or other online booksellers are a latent form of income.
 I have a few books floating around from years ago, and barely a month goes by where I don’t get a few pounds from it.
 Not much, but coffee money which doesn’t have to come out of the household budget!
 Don’t think this is a get-rich-quick scheme though.
 It takes hard work to write a good book, go through the editing process, come up with eye-catching cover designs, and then even harder work to promote it.

-The thing is, though, your book doesn’t have to be fiction.
+Another thing to remember is that your book doesn’t have to be fiction.
 If you spent a summer working as a life-guard, write about it.
 Spent it sailing yachts back to their owners?
 What an amazing story that could be!
 Worked as an au pair for a few years?
 Share your experience!
 People are much more likely to read someone’s real-life experience and no, you won’t buy your house from the profits (most likely) but little bits add up.

 After working with a ghostwriters Canada company for a while, I joined Fiverr a few months ago to offer my services as a proofreader, beta reader and copy editor.
 I studied this stuff at university (ahem, 15 years ago) and never actually worked in the field, so I’ve had to refresh myself a little, and since a lot of the audience is US based I’ve had to familiarise myself with American grammar rules, but over the last few months the work has increased and with it a steady stream of income.
 Search out anything you might be skilled at on Fiverr and see if you can put the pre-homeschooling-you experience to good use again.